 What we did:

-- A symposium, hosted by the University of Exeter Wellcome Centre for Cultures and Environments of Health, is taking place online on 19 April 2021 to share the results of the research, and to debate and extend the findings.
-Full details on Eventbrite
+A symposium, hosted by the University of Exeter Wellcome Centre for Cultures and Environments of Health, took place online on 19 April 2021 to share the results of the research, and to debate and extend the findings.
+The recording and presentations from the event can be found on the links below: